LukeSmithxyz/LARBS/README.md

 - `-p`: custom programs list/dependencies (local file or URL)
 - `-a`: a custom AUR helper (must be able to install with `-S` unless you change the relevant line in the script
+### Adding tap to click
+For this you need to modify `/etc/X11/xorg.conf.d/<synaptics-file>` where the snaptics file will be something like: `30-touchpad.conf` the basic contents should look like this.
+	/etc/X11/xorg.conf.d/30-touchpad.conf
+		Section "InputClass"
+		Identifier "devname"
+    		Driver "libinput"
+    		...
+	EndSection

+**Edit that file to contain the following:**
+	Option "Tapping" "on"

+More information on this can be found on the [Arch wiki](https://wiki.archlinux.org/index.php/Libinput)

 ### The `progs.csv` list